-The final step required is to project the cone onto a virtual sky seen by a fictitious observer placed at the center of the celestial sphere (middle panel of Fig. 7).
-It is now straightforward to assign WCS coordinates (right ascension and declination) to every object in the cone (see Kitzbichler & White 2007).
-The projected large-scale structure can be seen in the sky distribution of galaxies plotted in the right-hand panel of Fig. 7.
-Now that we know both the sky coordinates and the redshifts to every object along the lightcone, we can show the details of the large scale structure that would be probed in a deep pencil beam survey as it would appear in a large galaxy redshift survey out to $z \approx 8$.
+lightcone, we can show the details of the large scale structure that would be probed in a deep pencil beam survey as it would appear in a large galaxy redshift survey out to $z \approx 8$.
 In Fig. 8 we plot the redshifts of objects versus their declination on the sky for one of the Henriques et al. (2012) lightcones.
 Points represent galaxies having z'-band magnitudes brighter than 26.5 (AB) mag.

-2.4.2 Aiming at a Specific Object
+2.4.2 Aiming at a specific object

-We have made a small modification to the MOMAF code that allows for the construction of lightcones not only in (semi-)arbitrary directions as described above, but to also 'aim' a lightcone such that it crosses through a specific point of the MR box at a specific comoving distance (or redshift) from the origin.
+We have made a small modification to the MOMAF code that allows for the construction of lightcones not only in arbitrary directions as described above, but to also 'aim' a lightcone such that it crosses through a specific point of the MR box at a specific comoving distance (or redshift) from the origin.
 This new technique enables us to model observations toward specific objects or regions by choosing a location within the simulations volume at one redshift and 'observing' it within a lightcone with origin at another redshift.
 Obvious uses of this technique are to study the appearance of a particular galaxy cluster selected at z = 0 and observed at z = 1, or to study the z = 0 descendant of a halo (or galaxy) selected at z = 6.
 It is important to take into account the peculiar velocities of galaxies when constructing the lightcones as they can heavily distort the observed redshift distributions, especially in the vicinity of massive objects such as galaxy clusters (see Fig. 9).

-The Millennium Run database allows one great flexibility in selecting such targets, and even allows one to the define the complete geometry of the light cone in a single SQL query.
+The MRDB allows one great flexibility in selecting such targets, and even allows one to the define the complete geometry of the light cone in a single SQL query.
 Our new lightcone aiming technique thus greatly enhances the application of the MR to numerous new problems.
-Examples related to galaxy clusters will be shown in Sect.
-4.2.
+Examples related to galaxy clusters will be shown in $\S4.2$.

-2.4.3 Getting the inclinations and position angles right
+2.4.3 Inclinations and position angles

-One of the unique features and key science drivers of the MRObs is that it produces detailed predictions for the observed galaxy population without having to make assumptions that are not supported or naturally accounted for by the model.
+One of the unique features and key science drivers of the MRObs is that it aims to produce detailed predictions for the observed galaxy population without having to make assumptions that are not supported or naturally accounted for by the model.
 The SAMs included in the MRObs allow us not only to predict morphologies and sizes of galaxies, but also their inclinations and position angles as seen by a virtual observer.
 The latter are derived from the orientation of the galaxy as defined by the angular momentum vector of its stellar disk.
 The SAM that we use here tracks the change in the total angular momentum vector of both gas and stellar disks.
 New gas condensing within a halo is assumed to carry the specific angular momentum of that halo.
 The total angular momentum change of gas disks in each time step is the sum of the change in angular momentum due to gas condensation, gas accretion and gas that is transformed into stars.
 The change in total angular momentum of stellar disks is given by the change in angular momentum due to gas that gets transformed into stars in each time step.